Chapter 9. Compute Engine:

 Freeze your computer at a point in time and be able to jump right to that checkpoint?

-Act as those checkpoints for the data on your disk,
+Act as those checkpoints for the data on your disk.

 Allowing you to jump around in time by restoring a snapshot to a disk.

-to the next. create a snapshot, change one block of data second snapshot will only
+Snapshots use differential storage storing only what’s changed from one snapshot to the next. create a snapshot, change one block of data second snapshot will only store the difference.

-Once you have a snapshot of a disk, you can create a new disk based on the content
+Once you have a snapshot of a disk, you can create a new disk based on the content from the snapshot.

 Snapshot consistency

-If you’re writing to your disk, and you take a snapshot in between two important
+If you’re writing to your disk, and you take a snapshot in between two important disk operations?

 Snapshots can protect your data over time.